PyDislocDyn: A Python code for calculating dislocation drag and other crystal properties: Statement of need

 \section{Statement of need}

-One of the main purposes of the open source code PyDislocDyn \cite{pydislocdyn} is to provide a reference implementation of the first-principles theory of dislocation drag developed in Refs. \cite{Blaschke:2019Bpap,Blaschke:2018anis}.
+Large-scale simulations of how metals (and other crystals) deform, such as DDD simulations \cite{Gurrutxaga:2013,Bertin:2015,Cho:2015,Kim:2020,Akhondzadeh:2023,Tak:2023,Bertin:2024} and crystal plasticity simulations \cite{Lloyd:2014JMPS,Luscher:2016,Austin:2018,Zuanetti:2021,Ye:2023a,Manukhina:2024}, can increase their fidelity by including dislocation dynamics properties (drag coefficient, limiting velocities, etc.).
+PyDislocDyn can aid researchers in those endeavors.
+In particular, one of the main purposes of the open source code PyDislocDyn \cite{pydislocdyn} is to provide a reference implementation of the first-principles theory of dislocation drag developed in Refs. \cite{Blaschke:2019Bpap,Blaschke:2018anis}.
 As one of the ingredients of phonon wind theory, the dislocation displacement gradient field in the continuum limit needs to be computed.
 PyDislocDyn makes use of the computationally efficient ``integral method'' for steady-state dislocations developed by Lothe and co-workers, which builds upon the earlier ``sextic'' formalism of Stroh and others.
 A review of this method can be found in the excellent article of Bacon et al. \cite{Bacon:1980} as well as the textbook of Hirth and Lothe \cite{Hirth:1982}.

 Accounting for accelerating dislocations in phonon wind calculations would be too costly, computationally, given the expected subleading effect, see \cite{Markenscoff:1987,Blaschke:2020acc,Blaschke:2023acc} and references therein.
 Nonetheless, the displacement gradient fields of accelerating pure edge and screw dislocations for those slip systems featuring a reflection symmetry can be calculated separately within the code.
 While dislocations of arbitrary character angle are modeled according to the crystal symmetry (bcc, fcc, hcp, etc.) and slip system, the phonon spectrum is kept isotropic for simplicity \cite{Blaschke:2018anis}.